mikhailshilkov/mikhailio-hugo/content/workshop/arm/8-consumptionplan/index.md

 ---
 title: Consumption Plan
+subtitle: 5 minutes to complete
 weight: 8
 ---

-There are several modes to deploy Azure Functions.
-The serverless pay-per-execition hosting option is called Consumption Plan.
+There are several options to deploy Azure Functions.
+The serverless pay-per-execition hosting plan is called *Consumption Plan*.

-There's no resource named Consumption Plan.
-The resource name is inherited from the old days when App Service used to only serve web sites, so the type is `Microsoft.Web/serverfarms`.
+There's no resource named Consumption Plan, though.
+The resource name is inherited from the old days when Azure App Service used to only serve web sites, so the type is called `Microsoft.Web/serverfarms`.
 It's the SKU property of the resource that defines the type of the hosting plan.

 Copy the following block into `resources` collection of your ARM template: